AlenkaF/vaex-df-api-implementation/README.md

 You can see the final Blog post on the Quansight web page here: (in progress)

-You can also try out the example notebook with lounching binder..
+You can also try out the example notebook with launching binder.